DOPPLER QUADRILATERAL

 (c±v1)=d1/tΔ

-If d4>d1, "v1" gets a negative value: (c-v1)
+If d4>d1, "v1" is negative: (c-v1)

 (c±v2)=d3/tΔ

-If d4>d3, "v2" gets a negative value: (c-v2)
+If d4>d3, "v2" is negative: (c-v2)

 tΔ=d1/c